The end of the year is always a busy one for family gatherings, holiday shopping, travelling, and more.

 Take a quick look at your finances for the year.
 Were you able to meet your goals?
 Did your monthly budget work out?
 How about your debt repayment plans?

 Use this opportunity to review your:

-- Emergency fund: Do you have enough cash on hand to cover your expenses for 3-6 months.
+- Emergency fund: Do you have enough cash to cover your expenses for 3-6 months?